FnanB/compSys-e2018-pub/coursedescription.md

 | A6: Computer Networking - 1      |            16 Dec |
 | A7: Computer Networking - 2      |            06 Jan |

-The assignments will be graded with points from 0 to 4 and it is not possible to re-handin any of the assignments.
+The assignments will be graded with points from 0 to 4 and it is not possible to re-hand-in any of the assignments.

 Assignments are made to be solved in groups of preferably three students, but groups of two active students will also do.
 We strongly encourage not to work alone.
 Groups cannot be larger than three students.
 Each Group must make their own solutions and cannot share implementations and report with other.
 You can discuss material and ideas.